jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=datasources/data-source=<data-source name>:read-attribute(name=spy)`

 ## syntax of the operation to get the `datasources` `data-source` `stale-connection-checker-class-name`
-an `org.jboss.jca.adapters.jdbc.staleconnectionchecker` that provides an (`isstaleconnectionsqlexception`) method which if it returns true will wrap the exception in an `org.jboss.jca.adapters.jdbc.staleconnectionexception` get the `datasources` `data-source` `stale-connection-checker-class-name` attribute.
+an `org.jboss.jca.adapters.jdbc.staleconnectionchecker` that provides an `isstaleconnection(sqlexception`) method which if it returns true will wrap the exception in an `org.jboss.jca.adapters.jdbc.staleconnectionexception` get the `datasources` `data-source` `stale-connection-checker-class-name` attribute.
 `/subsystem=datasources/data-source=<data-source name>:read-attribute(name=stale-connection-checker-class-name)`